TeamCity provides several ways to back up its data:

 Build artifacts and logs (if necessary) can be backed up manually by copying files under

-Since TeamCity 9.1, if logs are selected for backup, TeamCity will be searching for them in all artifact directories currently specified on the server.
+.BuildServer/system/messages.
+See TeamCity Data Directory#artifacts for details.
+If logs are selected for backup, TeamCity will search for them in all artifact directories currently specified on the server.

-Note that for large production TeamCity installations export and import of the data from/to the database may not be an optimal solution and maintaining database backup via replication might be a better option; e.g. see the corresponding documentation for MySQL database.
+Note that for large production TeamCity installations, exporting and importing of data from/to the database may not be an optimal solution and maintaining database backup via replication might be a better option; e.g. see the corresponding documentation for MySQL database.